ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

-If an operand of a *shift-expression* has the compile-time type `dynamic`, then the expression is dynamically bound (§7.2.2).
+If an operand of a *shift_expression* has the compile-time type `dynamic`, then the expression is dynamically bound (§7.2.2).
 In this case the compile-time type of the expression is `dynamic`, and the resolution described below will take place at run-time using the run-time type of those operands that have the compile-time type `dynamic`.

 For an operation of the form `x << count` or `x >> count`, binary operator overload resolution (§7.3.4) is applied to select a specific operator implementation.
 The operands are converted to the parameter types of the selected operator, and the type of the result is the return type of the operator.